 Wounded Warrior Program: The Mission

-Over 2000 warriors successfully transitioned back in the work place.
+Over 7000 warriors successfully transitioned back in the work place.

 “We will never stop until all wounded warriors who seek employment, find their way back to our American workplace.” – Dr. David Godbold

 The Wounded Warrior Program was founded in 2004/5 by a government committee formed by Dr. David Godbold, CJ Lange, IB AbilityOne.Gov, Department of Army (Ft.
 Bragg) Womack Army Medical Center, Warrior Transition Battalions, Department of Veterans Affairs and members of DoD.
 The sole mission to assist wounded warriors and veterans in finding meaningful employment opportunities as they transition from the battlefield to the private sector.
 Each WWP program is operated independently by each organization or companies that have GSA Schedules and AbilityOne.Gov certifications as a dealer/distributor to supply the mandatory requirement for the Military and Federal Government.
 We work to secure Government contracts and award them to a Government